Nexedi/jio/docs/sphinx/source/naming_conventions.rst

 Essential Conventions
 ---------------------

-Essential conventions include generic patterns that should be adhered in order to write *readable*, *consistent* and *maintainable* code.
+Essential conventions include generic patterns that should be adhered to in order to write *readable*, *consistent* and *maintainable* code.

 Minimizing Globals
 ^^^^^^^^^^^^^^^^^^

-Variable declarations should always be made using *var* to not declare them as global variables.
-This avoids conflicts from using a variable name across different functions as well as conflicts with global variables declared by 3rd party plugins.
+Variable declarations should always be done using *var* to not declare them as global variables.
+This avoids conflicts from using a variable name across different functions as well as conflicts with global variables declared by third party plugins.

+..
+XXX always pub good+bad or bad+good examples in the same order

 Good Example